CharlesLedger/charlesledger.github.io/_posts/2019-07-16-Stealing-all-HTC-Exodus-users.md

 On 2019-02-19, a third firmware has been issued.

 By studying this one, we were very surprised to notice that `sss_update_secure_random_buffer`, the PRNG initialization function, is never called.
 The PRNG always returns the same value: its entropy buffer, initialized with a fixed value (probably to pass test vectors validation).
 We believe that the trustlet has been compiled with a test option that should never have been used in production.
 As a consequence, the key used to encrypt the seed is fixed.
-Since this key is sent to each contact, any of them can decrypt the seed and access the funds.
+Since this key is sent to each contact, any of them can decrypt the seed and access to the funds.

 ```python